postsharp/Metalama.Documentation/conceptual/Aspects/child-aspects.md

 ## Adding Child Aspects

-An aspect can add child aspects from the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method by calling <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*?text=builder.With>, and then call and then `AddAspect`.
+An aspect can add child aspects from the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method by getting the <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound*?text=builder.Outbound> and then call and then <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect> method.
+To add child aspects on members of the current declaration, use the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*> or <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> method, then call <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect>.

 > TODO: Example